 What to see in Dax

 Take advantage of your camping holiday in the Landes to visit Dax.
-A spa town that has been famous since Antiquity, as famous for its thermal baths as for its Gallo-Roman heritage, its bullring and its féria, Dax never ceases to surprise its visitors.
-What to do in Dax?
-Here are the must-sees in the “City of Waters”!
+Dax has been a spa town since Antiquity, as famous for its thermal baths as for its Gallo-Roman heritage, its bullring and its féria, and never ceases to surprise its visitors.
+What to do in Dax Here are the must-sees in the “City of Waters”!

 A city renowned since Antiquity

 Located 40 km from Camping Eurosol, Dax is an ancient Roman city with a history spanning two millennia.
-The ancient capital of the Chalosse region knows how to blend styles, eras and cultural influences: Gallo-Roman ramparts, 17th and 18th century buildings, Art Deco edifices, Andalusian-inspired arenas and street-art frescoes in the inner city give the spa town a unique cachet.
+The ancient capital of the Chalosse region is a blend of styles, eras and cultural influences: Gallo-Roman ramparts, 17th and 18th century buildings, Art Deco edifices, Andalusian-inspired arenas and street-art frescoes in the inner city give the spa town a unique cachet.

 The jewels of Dacquois heritage

 Dax is one of the oldest towns in the Landes region, founded by the Romans around the 1st century AD as Aquæ Tarbellicæ.
-Awarded the Ville d’art et d’histoire (City of Art and History) label, Dax is home to a significant Gallo-Roman heritage.
+Awarded the Ville d’art et d’histoire label, Dax is home to a significant Gallo-Roman heritage.
 Starting with the ramparts, built in the 4th century.
-Originally 8 to 10 metres high, they encircled the town centre and were flanked by 38 watchtowers.
-The most visible Gallo-Roman imprint is to be found around Place Saint-Pierre and the Parc Théodore Denis, which runs along the river to the arena.
+Originally 8 to 10 meters high, they encircled the heart of the town, flanked by 38 watchtowers.
+The most visible Gallo-Roman footprint is to be found around Place Saint-Pierre and the Parc Théodore Denis, which runs along the river to the arena.

 We then step back in time to the 1920s to discover the Art Deco monuments that adorn the banks of theAdour: Jean Nouvel‘s Thermes, the Hôtel Le Splendid and theAtrium auditorium take visitors back to the Roaring Twenties.